-- If you normally have staff help you with visit wrap up or teaching, this may require a shift in workflow. - After the visit, establishing a reliable method for follow up with staff is critical. - Consider a virtual 'check in' to review the clinic follow up or other ways to involve clinical support staff who normally would have been present during the visit. - Especially as telemedicine visits may be skewered towards families further away from your physical facility, ensuring a way to send laboratory tests and results, imaging requests and results, and after visit summaries to families is required. - It is important to document the contents of the visit (AVS) and the plan for the visit in a format that can either be sent to the family and family physician via patient portal or email or through traditional mail.
+- Be aware that the first telemedicine visit can be disorienting for families and clinicians alike. - Especially for families you know well and are used to seeing clinic the visit may feel very different when you find yourself chatting with them in their living room. - For new visits, it can be harder to establish initial connection and rapport over the screen. - Without the usual boundaries of the hospital and clinic setting televisits can also feel disjointed or overly informal. - Consider the role of the multidisciplinary team and admin support in e-visits. - Clear delineation of tasks and carving out specific roles and responsibilities. - Good communication allows seamless care with despite staff members being in different locations.
+Key components include: - o Calling families ahead of the scheduled time 'getting ready for the visit'. - Update allergies and reconcile medication lists. - Remote medication teaching (such as injection teaching) or these can be done after the visit separately at a suitable time. - 'After visit' summaries (AVS) being available before each clinic based off the last clinic visit for established patients. - These AVS are then updated following the visits, including patient information and tasks or next steps for the MDT or admin staff such as printing and mailing educational handouts for the families or obtaining prior records, laboratory studies or images. - If you normally have staff help you with visit wrap up or teaching, this may require a shift in workflow. - After the visit, establishing a reliable method for follow up with staff is critical. - Consider a virtual 'check in' to review the clinic follow up or other ways to involve clinical support staff who normally would have been present during the visit. - Especially as telemedicine visits may be skewered towards families further away from your physical facility, ensuring a way to send laboratory tests and results, imaging requests and results, and after visit summaries to families is required. - It is important to document the contents of the visit (AVS) and the plan for the visit in a format that can either be sent to the family and family physician via patient portal or email or through traditional mail.
 Often this will documentation can also form the basis of your visit note / AVS.

-4. Suggested Physical Examination routine
+The Physical Examination routine

-- This is likely to be different from your usual practice so is worth thinking about in advance. - You will likely need to incorporate elements of a general examination as well as V-pGALS and potentially other manoeuvres such as CMAS.
-A suggested approach is below and incorporates elements of the general examination and musculoskeletal examination. - The order is which you do things will be determined by the clinical scenario, room layout, the child and parent situation at home.
-Furthermore this will be affected if you have a health care professional (HCP) available as an observer as they can perform some of the examination (in italics). - The Robot below refers to the position of the camera(s).
+- This is likely to be different from your usual practice so worth thinking about in advance. - You will likely need to incorporate elements of a general examination as well as V-pGALS and potentially other manoeuvres such as CMAS.
+A suggested approach is below. - The order is which you do things will be determined by the clinical scenario, room layout, the child and parent situation at home.
+Furthermore this will be affected if you have a health care professional (HCP) available as an observer as they can perform some of the examination (in italics). - The Robot below refers to a person in the room able to control the camera(s).

-'Robot' at Foot of Bed with Straight on View
+Robot at Foot of Bed with Straight on View